OSU-BMBL/ssread/static/docs/usage.md

 ## General Information

 The summary of this dataset is shown in the first section of the analysis result page.
-This section includes three parts: (1) Publication, (2) Study design, and (3) Download dataset.
+This section includes two parts: (1) Publication and (2) Study design.

    ![](./docs/images/Summary.png#center)